An7ar35/arch-scripts/coreboost/README.md

 To install run the installer script, `sudo install.sh`, from the `coreboost/` directory.

+On install Turbo Boost will be disabled.

+#### Usage

+Run `coreboost` from the console.

+    Options:
+      -e  Enable Turbo Boost
+      -d  Disable Turbo Boost
+      -h  Usage help.
+      -s  Prints the TurboBoost status of all the cores.

 #### Uninstalling

 Just run the uninstaller script, `sudo uninstall.sh`, from the `coreboost/` directory.

-On next restart/resume the turbo boost will be re-enabled again.
+Turbo Boost will be re-enabled again.

 #### Dependencies